ngoziharrison/ngozi-presentations/Peer 2 Peer Presentation.iapresenter/text.md

 	While doing this work, we must also examine the foundations of our methods, hidden epistemologies, and resist reducing social issues to purely technical problems
 ---
 ##### Provocation
-### What does care look like as a technical practice?
+### What does care look like as a critical technical practice?

 ---